You’re the proud owner of a PS5, you lucky thing. And now you want some couch co-op games to play with friends. Hopefully we can help.

 The difficulty of Diablo III scales depending how many people are playing, so with a full roster of four, your enemies are going to be much tougher than if you were fighting them alone.
 The only downside to sharing a screen is when one player opens their inventory, everyone else is left twiddling their thumbs until they’re done.
 Even with this, it’s still our all-time favourite co-op game, so grab a pal and set off on an intrepid journey to the depths of hell.

 Diablo III may be some years old now, but it’s playable on PS5 thanks to backwards compatibility.
-And thanks to being enhanced for PS4 Pro, it doesn’t look too bad, either.
-Despite its age, it’s one of the best co-op games on PS5 you can play right now.
+And thanks to being enhanced for PS4 Pro, it still looks fantastic, too.
+So, if looting dungeons and slaying hordes of monsters is your cup of tea, grab a friend and don’t miss out.

 13. A Way Out